Pritikaa/Repo1/README.md

 # Repo1

-This Repository is for SoluteLabs' weekly mini-projects.
+This Repository is for SoluteLabs' mini-practice-projects.

-This is my first change.